wizelineacademy/TideworksQAAutomation-2022/README.md

-# Digital Skills Accelerator Bootcamp - Tideworks QA Automation
+# Digital Skills Accelerator - Tideworks QA Automation

 # I - Welcome

-Welcome to your Tideworks QA Automation bootcamp
+Welcome to your Tideworks QA Automation training.

 # II - General Bootcamp Information

-The objective of this bootcamp is to give you the opportunity to update your knowledge and develop skills, hand in hand with Wizeline engineers.
+The objective of this training is to give you the opportunity to update your knowledge and develop skills, hand in hand with Wizeline engineers.
 The bootcamp consists of the following elements:

 **Live Sessions**